Updated on July 8th, 2025 by Felix Martinez

 - 2010 earnings-per-share of $2.16 (-1.4% decline)

-While earnings dipped very slightly in 2010, it is clear Colgate-Palmolive performs quite well during times of economic duress.
+While earnings dipped very slightly in 2010, Colgate-Palmolive clearly performed exceptionally well during times of economic duress.

-Colgate-Palmolive has managed to build a portfolio that not only holds up to recessions but thrives during such periods.
+Colgate-Palmolive has managed to build a portfolio that not only withstands recessions but also thrives during such periods.

 Valuation & Expected Returns

-We expect 7% earnings-per-share growth in the coming years, and the dividend yield is 2.6% right now.
-This means earnings growth and dividends could provide returns above 9% per year.
+We expect 5% earnings-per-share growth in the coming years, and the current dividend yield is 2.2%.
+This means earnings growth and dividends could provide returns above 7.2% per year.

-Additionally, shares trade today at 23.2 times this year’s expected earnings, which is modestly below our fair value estimate of 24 times earnings.
-We, therefore, expect a 0.7% annual tailwind to total returns in the next five years.
+Additionally, shares trade today at 25 times this year’s expected earnings, which is above our fair value estimate of 24 times earnings per share.
+Therefore, we expect a -1% annual headwind to total returns in the next five years.

-With this somewhat boosting expected earnings growth and the dividend yield, total returns are expected to be just 9.8% for the next five years.
+This does not significantly help expected earnings growth or the dividend yield, but total returns are expected to be just 6.2% over the next five years.

-The dividend is just 61% of earnings for this year, and we expect the payout ratio to hover around 50% for the foreseeable future.
+The dividend is just 57% of this year’s earnings, and we expect the payout ratio to remain around 50% for the foreseeable future.

 Therefore, we expect earnings to rise somewhat faster than the dividend.
-Regardless, we expect Colgate-Palmolive to continue to be a solid dividend growth stock.
+Regardless, we expect Colgate-Palmolive to remain a solid dividend growth stock.

 Final Thoughts

-Colgate-Palmolive has a very impressive history of growing its portfolio over time, and with its recent focus on innovation, it has renewed its growth.
+Colgate-Palmolive has an impressive history of expanding its portfolio over time, and its recent focus on innovation has further fueled this growth.

-We expect the company to continue growing in the coming years, and we see many years of dividend increases coming as well.
+We expect the company to continue growing in the coming years and to see many years of dividend increases as well.

-The stock appears slightly undervalued, which could further boost its total return potential.
+The stock appears to be slightly overvalued, which could limit its total return potential.
 We currently rate Colgate-Palmolive as a hold.
-The stock would once again be a buy if it were to trade lower ceteris paribus.
+If it were to trade lower, it would once again be a buy.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: